ArunPanesar42/Engineering_84_Sparta/README.md

 # WEEK 5
 ## Python Project and Presentation
-- Q: What is DevOps?
-- A: DevOps is a set of practices that combines software development and IT operations.
-It aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
-DevOps is complementary with Agile software development; several DevOps aspects came from the Agile methodology.
 - Q: Why do you want become a DevOps Engineer/Consultant?
 - A: A DevOps consultant is a certified DevOps professional who is usually hired to resolve a specific issue or to educate employees to use DevOps tools, getting this job wil allow me to better my knowledge of the software world and always have room to improve myself.
 - Q: Explain how you implemented DRY -  OOP - MVC - MVT - use STAR to answer this?